Solar cell: Cells, modules, panels and systems

 Multiple solar cells in an integrated group, all oriented in one plane, constitute a solar photovoltaic panel or module.
 Photovoltaic modules often have a sheet of glass on the sun-facing side, allowing light to pass while protecting the semiconductor wafers.
-Solar cells are usually connected in series creating additive voltage.
-Connecting cells in parallel yields a higher current.
+Solar cells connected in series creates an additive higher voltage, while connecting in parallel yields an additive higher current.

-However, problems in paralleled cells such as shadow effects can shut down the weaker (less illuminated) parallel string (a number of series connected cells) causing substantial power loss and possible damage because of the reverse bias applied to the shadowed cells by their illuminated partners.
+Parallel cells without bypass or shunt diodes that experience shade can shut down the weaker (less illuminated) parallel string (each string a number of series connected cells) causing substantial power loss and possible damage because of the reverse bias applied to the shaded cells by their illuminated partners.

-Although modules can be interconnected to create an array with the desired peak DC voltage and loading current capacity, which can be done with or without using independent MPPTs (maximum power point trackers) or, specific to each module, with or without module level power electronic (MLPE) units such as microinverters or DC-DC optimizers.
-Shunt diodes can reduce shadowing power loss in arrays with series/parallel connected cells.
+Solar modules can be interconnected to create an array with a desired peak DC voltage and loading current capacity.
+This functionality can also be accomplished with various other solar devices that do more than just create the desired voltages and currents, such as with MPPTs (maximum power point trackers) or module level power electronic (MLPE) units: microinverters or DC-DC optimizers.

+Multiple solar cells assembled together in a single plane form a solar photovoltaic (PV) panel or module.
+These modules typically feature a glass sheet on the sun-facing side, which allows sunlight to pass through while safeguarding the semiconductor wafers from environmental factors.
+Connecting solar cells in series increases the voltage output, whereas parallel connections enhance the current output.

+Solar modules are often equipped with bypass diodes that isolate shaded cells, preventing them from affecting the performance of the entire string.
+These diodes allow the current to bypass the shaded or underperforming cells, thereby minimizing power loss and reducing the risk of damage.

 By 2020, the United States cost per watt for a utility scale system had declined to $0.94.